In this article, you’ll find answers to questions like:

 In fact, Allen says her dentist recommended she get dental cleanings every three months during her pregnancies, instead of the usual six-month span.

-“Today, six months after my daughter’s birth, I've shed the extra weight and feel comfortable in my skin,” she says.
+“Six months after my daughter’s birth, I shed the extra weight and felt comfortable in my skin,” she says.
 “It wasn't easy, and the pounds didn't just melt off by breastfeeding, but through hard work and eating right.
-To this day, I still indulge in the occasional sweet and glass of wine, but I keep everything in moderation.
+I still indulge in the occasional sweet and glass of wine, but I keep everything in moderation.
 One look at my little ones, and I know I want to be on this Earth as long as possible.”